 Ease of administration

-There is no requirement under the Act for an IBC to appoint an auditor or to prepare or file annual accounts (unless the IBC earns Seychelles sourced income), but an IBC is required to keep reliable accounting records.
+There is no requirement under the Act for an IBC to appoint an auditor or to file annual accounts with the Seychelles Government (unless the IBC earns Seychelles-sourced income), but an IBC is required to keep reliable accounting records.

 Ease of Succession

-No Seychelles court order or probate is required on the death of a foreign individual shareholder of an IBC (unless the deceased shareholder owned real estate in Seychelles)
+No Seychelles court order or probate is required on the death of a foreign individual shareholder of an IBC, unless the deceased shareholder owned Seychelles real estate.